ArcaneEngineer/ECS-tutorials/part3.md

 By indexing into this components array using `[c]` in both the population and initialisation phases (and in an upcoming part of this series, also the update phase), we can select a component by its index, without knowing any specific names of functions or arrays (unlike parts 1 & 2).

-This allows us to do generalised, list-style processing, and abstracts us away from any Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.
+This allows us to do generalised, list-style processing, and abstracts us away from Tiny Tanks specifics, meaning we could potentially use this code in other games or simulations.
 Exciting?

 ### Archetypes: How they are defined